Prokaryotic cytoskeleton

-The prokaryotic cytoskeleton is the collective name for all structural filaments in prokaryotes.
-It was once thought that prokaryotic cells did not possess cytoskeletons, but advances in visualization technology and structure determination led to the discovery of filaments in these cells in the early 1990s.
-Not only have analogues for all major cytoskeletal proteins in eukaryotes been found in prokaryotes, cytoskeletal proteins with no known eukaryotic homologues have also been discovered.
+The prokaryotic cytoskeleton is the collective name for all structural protein filaments in prokaryotes.
+Some of these proteins are analogues of those in eukaryotes, while others are unique to prokaryotes.
 Cytoskeletal elements play essential roles in cell division, protection, shape determination, and polarity determination in various prokaryotes.

 Tubulin superfamily

 FtsZ

 FtsZ, the first identified prokaryotic cytoskeletal element, forms a filamentous ring structure located in the middle of the cell called the Z-ring that constricts during cell division, similar to the actin-myosin contractile ring in eukaryotes.
 The Z-ring is a highly dynamic structure that consists of numerous bundles of protofilaments that extend and shrink, although the mechanism behind Z-ring contraction and the number of protofilaments involved are unclear.
 FtsZ acts as an organizer protein and is required for cell division.
 It is the first component of the septum during cytokinesis, and it recruits all other known cell division proteins to the division site.